The Building of Aslan |

 not found elsewhere makes this my favorite of the books listed.
 It

-a copy available.
+discounted prices.
 I've included several of the illustrations on the

 Gaff